‘Tragic outcomes’: Mentally ill face fatal risk with police

 Time and time again across the U.S., people experiencing mental health crises are being killed by police, but the exact number remains unknown because of a yawning governmental information gap.

-The FBI tries to collect the statistics, but for the first quarter of this year it estimated that only 40% of all sworn law enforcement agencies submitted use-of-force numbers.
-That figure is far below the participation level necessary to justify policy changes.

-Arcadio’s parents had sought mental health treatment for their 23-year-old son, but the system, such as it is, failed them.
-In the weeks before he was killed, they couldn't get him diagnosed or committed.
+Arcadio’s parents had sought mental health treatment for their 23-year-old son and even tried to have him committed.
+But the system, such as it is, failed them.

 Across the country, in West Virginia, another system failure, another death.